Chilled late summer plum soup bursting with flavor.

 Pluots, you all may know, are a cross between plums and apricots but shouldn’t be confused with plumcots or apriums, both of which are ALSO plum-apricot hybrids.
 A quick primer, in case you’re interested: Plumcots are the first-generation hybrids and pluots are later-generation.
 Pluots generally have more characteristics of plums than of apricots, while apriums are a similar hybrid exhibiting more traits of apricots than plums.
 Got it?
 Anyway, I’ve been making my Plum Soup this way for a couple of years now as I’ve found that I prefer the brightness the apricot adds to the soup, but if you’re hankering for a deep plum flavor, by all means stick with all plums.
 This is a perfect and easy way to use the last of the plums and pluots still coming into the markets – I don’t think they’ll last much longer!

-Don’t treat the twists of ground black pepper lightly – you’ll be amazed at the difference this makes!
+- Careful with the black pepper – you’ll be amazed at the difference this ingredient makes!

-Plums and pluots can have a range of tart/sweet, so I recommend adding only three-quarters of the wine and agave to start with and then add more as needed.
-And adjusting for sweetness is particularly important if you go with all plums on this recipe!
+- Plums and pluots have a range of sweetness, so I recommend adding only 3/4 of the wine and agave to start with.
+Add more as needed.
+This is particularly important if you use all plums in the recipe.

 - 1 ½ pounds pluots